Tadhg Furlong only Ireland player named in world’s top 10

 Leinster’s barnstorming prop Furlong has been voted the ninth best player in the world – Ireland’s sole representative on the list.

-New Zealand fly-half Beauden Barrett — the reigning world player of the year — is second and Fiji lock Leone Nakarawa third.
+New Zealand outhalf Beauden Barrett – the reigning world player of the year – is second and Fiji lock Leone Nakarawa third.